 Encouraging and growing your child’s faith starts at home.
 Your kids watch what you do, listen to what you say, and try to copy you.
 Every parent has experienced their child repeating something they said or did when they didn’t think their child was paying attention.
 Parenting is hard, probably the hardest thing you’ll ever do.
 But, with a little support, you can give your kids all the love and encouragement they need to grow their faith and become strong individuals.
 And you can find that support right in your Bible.
 Here are some of my favorite bible verses about parenting responsibilities because they help inspire you to have faith and to choose your path wisely.

-5 Inspirational Bible Verses About Parenting Responsibilities.
+5 Of My Favorite Bible Verses About Parenting

 The bible is full of good advise and is a great place to turn when in need of guidance.
 I am sharing a few of my favorite Bible verses about parenting that will help support your parenting efforts.